 Beer & Cider Festival

-We are hoping to resume our annual Steel City Beer & Cider Festival at Kelham Island Museum this year, to be open from 6 to 9 October, however CAMRA HQ is currently reviewing the new government guidance for events and will be advising us soon as to whether it can go ahead or not.
+We were hoping to resume our annual Steel City Beer & Cider Festival at Kelham Island Museum this year, to be open from 6 to 9 October, however CAMRA HQ is currently reviewing the new government guidance for events and due to the uncertainty of the financial implications it would mean promoting and organising the festival too last minute so we have reluctantly cancelled for this year.
+We’ll hopefully be back with a great event for 2022, however for 2021 we are looking at co-ordinating a replacement event across a number of pubs and breweries – watch this space!

 Formal beer tastings